yarikpelmen0/lab2-project/README.md

 # lab2-project
-# project with calculator and greeter functions
+# Hello, it`s a project with calculator and greeter functions